Fashion for the Regency Gentleman ~ Cover that manly chest!

 Let’s start with a brief background–

 Gentlemen’s fashions of the Regency Era – broadly 1795-1825 – arise from the equestrian clothing of English “country gentlemen” of the late 18th century, and a melding with the radical new designs which came out of the French Revolution.
-To us the clothing of the era appears to be conservative and very formal, but in actuality it was an abrupt departure from the prior century and a half during the Baroque and Georgian periods.
+To us, the clothing of the era appears to be conservative and very formal, but in actuality, it was an abrupt departure from the prior century and a half during the Baroque and Georgian periods.

 For example, breeches, the standard for some two centuries, were gradually abandoned in favor of pantaloons and trousers.
-Bright colors, matching suits, and gaudy accoutrements gave way to the new concept that a gentleman of taste ought to be subtle and subdued.
+Bright colors, matching suits, and gaudy accouterments gave way to the new concept that a gentleman of taste ought to be subtle and subdued.
 We can thank dandy Beau Brummell, in large part, for ushering in this ideal, thus leaving brilliancy in color and accessories to the ladies, an idea generally held to this day.
 The images below reveal what I mean:

 Lace, embroidery, and other embellishments disappeared during the Regency.
 Cut and clean tailoring was the sign of quality and value.
 The “dandy” arose in the 1790s as the term for a clothes-conscious gentleman who preferred refined, elegant, sober attire over the “fop” or “macaroni” who went for extravagant ostentation.

 The misconception that a dandy was a powdered, effeminate caricature is untrue.
 Being flamboyant or attracting attention was not the goal.
 Being understated with immaculate cleanliness of person and clothing was a hallmark of the dandy, hence the abandonment of the wig in favor of cropped hair.
 It was a move toward a classical silhouette, just as seen with women’s fashion.
-To the left is a drawing of Beau Brummell.
+To the right is a drawing of Beau Brummell.

 Like everything in history, especially fashion, it was constantly in flux and varied from place to place and person to person.
 Design “fashion plates” and the magazines of the day give us ideas, as I am sure they did to the Society folk who wanted to look as trendy as possible.
 Those gowns and garments that have survived aid in painting the image of a Regency Era lady and gentleman.
-Personally I have always wondered if people 200 years in our future will grab hold of a collection of vintage year-2014 Vogues and think that is how everyone dressed!
+Personally, I have always wondered if people 200 years in our future will grab hold of a collection of vintage year-2014 Vogues and think that is how everyone dressed!

 The tailcoat was the standard article of clothing for any man of at least middle class standards.
 It was high in the back of the neck, fitted in the back, chest and abdomen, had tails reaching the knee, and the wide “M notch” lapels so distinctive of the period.
-Either single or double breasted, it could be worn open or closed, but always so that the waistcoat could be seen beneath.
+Either single or double-breasted, it could be worn open or closed, but always so that the waistcoat could be seen beneath.